 Now I’d love to hear your thoughts!
 What is the Story at the heart of your Plot?
 How did you decide on it?

 Dr. Heather Davis is a storyteller, Author Accelerator Certified book coach, copy editor, and author platform expert.
-She loves helping passionate writers make the life-changing leap from fanciful dreamer to published author.
-She is thoroughly fascinated by how the human brain interprets and craves Story.
-Heather is 100% committed to promoting diversity, and she works primarily with writers whose stories contribute to that goal.
-You can find out more about Heather and how she works with writers here.
+She is the founder of The Kreative Authorpreneur and has spent over ten years helping passionate writers make the life-changing leap from fanciful dreamer to published author.
+Heather is 100% committed to promoting diversity, and she works with writers from around the world whose stories contribute to that goal.
+To find out more about Heather, visit https://thekreativeauthorpreneur.com/.
+For a fun quiz to help you determine if your manuscript is structurally sound and reader friendly, click HERE.